 How is the Sex of the Baby Determined?

-- Females have two X chromosomes and males have one X and one Y chromosome.
+- Females have two X chromosomes, while males have one X and one Y chromosome.

-- An unfertilized egg has one X chromosome.
-Sperm may have one X chromosome or Y chromosome.
-Therefore, the sex chromosomes of the father determine the sex of the unborn baby.
+- The sex chromosomes from the father determine the sex of the unborn baby.

 Try yourself:When a sperm having X-chromosome fuses with the ovum, the child born will be